mataktelis11/multi-agent-city/README.md

 Each of the tables on the right can also be exported to a csv file by pressing the corresponding button.

+## Implementation

+This app consists of only Html and Javascript, so it can be deployed to Github pages and used immediately be any browser.
+I also used Bootstrap (5.3) to give a somewhat better look to the page.

+Keep in mind that for a grid of size bigger than $50 \times 50$ the app can get slow quite easily.

 ## Disclaimer

-- This project was made for a university project in a relatively short period of time, so please don't take it too seriously.
+- This project was made for a university project (course name is 'Intelligent Agents') in a relatively short period of time, so please don't take it too seriously.
 The code is obviously not optimized and I'm sure you will find errors.

 - The reason I used Html and Javascript is because I wanted to also try out Github pages.
 I am aware this implementation is not ideal.